 Auto-update

 GitLab MCP Server can automatically detect, download, and apply new releases from GitHub.
-Updates use a rename trick — the running binary is renamed to .old, the new binary is placed at the original path, and on Unix the process re-executes seamlessly.
+Updates use a rename trick — the running binary is renamed to .old and the new binary is placed at the original path.
+The running MCP process keeps serving; restart it to use the new binary.

 Update modes